 of a bicycle, but not only of interest to cyclists.

-plus many more.
-All of them contain at least an
+description), All of them contain at least an

 elevation profile and pictures.

 paved passes, the majority of well known unpaved

 historical passes.
 But not all worthwhile cycling

 routes that lead to higher summit, but have an

 additional approach to the shoulder summit point.

-If you are looking for
+When looking for

 following two tables are more useful.